Thrangu Rinpoche: Early life and exile

-Thrangu Rinpoche was installed at Thrangu Monastery in Kham (eastern Tibet) after his identification by the Sixteenth Karmapa and the previous Tai Situpa at age five.
-He is one of the principal lamas there, although Traleg Rinpoche is the supreme abbot of the complex.
+Thrangu Rinpoche was born in Kham, Tibet.
+He was installed at Thrangu Monastery in Kham (eastern Tibet) after his identification by the Sixteenth Karmapa and the previous Tai Situpa at age five.
+He was one of the principal lamas there, although Traleg Rinpoche is the supreme abbot of the complex.
 He fled to India following the Chinese invasion in 1959.

 At the age of thirty-five Thrangu Rinpoche took the geshe examination in Bengal and was awarded the degree of Geshe Lharampa, the highest degree conferred in the Gelug transmission (it is not uncommon for monks of other lineage to pursue studies in that tradition).
 He was subsequently awarded the Khenchen degree of the Kagyu tradition.
 He played a critical role in the recovery of important Buddhist texts that had been largely destroyed by the Chinese Communists.
 He was named Abbot of Rumtek monastery, the home monastery in exile of the Karmapa, and also of the Nalanda Institute for Higher Buddhist Studies at Rumtek.